graphql/graphql-spec/rfcs/InputUnion.md

 | ❔ | ❔ | ❔ | ❔ | ❔ |

 ## 🏗 Possible Solutions

+The community has imagined a variety of possible solutions, synthesized here.

+Each solution is identified with a `Number` so they can be referenced in the rest of the document.
+New solutions must be added to the end of the list.

 ### 💡 1.
 Explicit `__typename` Discriminator field